panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 `unknown` and `any` are 2 special types that can hold any value.

-`unknown` is recommended over `any` because it provides safer typing &mdash; you have to use type assertion or norrow to a specific type if you want to perform operations on `unknown`.
+`unknown` is recommended over `any` because it provides safer typing &mdash; you have to use type assertion or narrow to a specific type if you want to perform operations on `unknown`.